Request a Free Consultation

 Lead attorney and founder of Rosenbaum Injury Law, Jeff Rosenbaum, is ready to guide you through the challenges following a devastating death of your loved one.
 With a proven track record of helping thousands of injured victims secure the compensation they deserve, he remains dedicated to supporting you through these difficult times.

 Mr. Rosenbaum understands the profound impact a wrongful death can have on your life.
-He is committed to being by your side every step of the way, and fighting for your best interests in mind.
-He knows the toll a wrongful death can take on a grieving family, and he is here to help you during this difficult time.
+He is committed to being by your side every step of the way and fighting for your best interests and settlement in mind.
+He knows the toll a wrongful death can take on a grieving family victim, and he is here to help you during this difficult time and guide you through any death lawsuits and the mental and emotional expenses that come with it.

 Philadelphia Wrongful Death Legal Resources